 Age Requirements: Minimum age for ALL treks is 13, unless specified otherwise.
-Recommended rank of at least 1st class for camping experience and basic skills.
+Recommended rank of at least First Class for camping experience and basic skills.

 Medical Requirements: Each participant must present a BSA Annual Health Form (Parts A,B, & C filled out/approved by a physician) as per BSA requirements listed in Part D (specific to High Adventure Treks); please have the physician use the National High Adventure Base details most closely related to your trek.

 Adult Leadership Requirement: Each unit must provide at least one adult leader per trek.
 Certain treks may require the splitting of the group for overnight camping, so they will require at least 2 leaders for each sub-group.
 The Ma-Ka-Ja-Wan Trek Leader can act as the 2nd adult leader to meet this BSA “2 deep leadership” requirement, but only if needed.
 If you have any questions, contact the High AdventureTrek Coordinator or Volunteer Advisor.